pillarjs/path-to-regexp/Readme.md

 // keys = [{ name: 'bar', prefix: '/', delimiter: '/', optional: false, repeat: false, pattern: '[^\\/]+?' }]
 ```

 **Please note:** The `RegExp` returned by `path-to-regexp` is intended for ordered data (e.g. pathnames, hostnames).
 It can not handle arbitrarily ordered data (e.g. query strings, URL fragments, JSON, etc).
+When using paths that contain query strings, you need to escape the question mark (`?`) to ensure it does not flag the parameter as [optional](#optional).

 ### Parameters